Asia giants join Iran diplomacy as sanctions hurt trade

 India's Prime Minister Manmohan Singh defended India's trade ties with Iran, and leant Delhi's backing to diplomacy.

-"Iran is a close neighbor.
+"Iran is a close neighbour.
 It is an important source for our energy," he said.
-"There are problems with Iran's nuclear program.
+"There are problems with Iran's nuclear programme.
 We sincerely believe that this issue can be and should be resolved by giving maximum scope to diplomacy."

 HARDSHIP BEFORE VOTE